-Existing government facilities are not sufficient to meet current demands, and a lack of new housing initiatives and community-based funding projects have created a decades-long waiting list for housing and support services for individuals with intellectual and/or developmental disabilities.
+Although there are some facilities designed for long-term care of special needs adults, these homes are not sufficient to meet current demands, and a lack of new housing initiatives and community-based funding projects have created a decades-long waiting list for housing and support services for individuals with intellectual and/or developmental disabilities.

-In Halton Region alone, the list is 14,000 families long and counting.
+In Halton Region (Ontario) alone, the list is 14,000 families long and counting.

 At The Cribwolf Foundation we are working to address these concerns, with a primary focus on the availability of housing and support services in every community.
-Our most immediate project is the design and construction of a community-central multi-unit residential building (MURB) for adults over the age of 21 with intellectual and/or developmental disabilities.
+Our most immediate project is the design and construction of a community-central, multi-unit residential building (MURB) with a mixed tenancy model for adults over the age of 21 with intellectual and/or developmental disabilities, senior citizens, and physically disabled adults over the age of 18.
 For more details, visit our MURB page.